actions-marketplace-validations/shry_gitcha-action/README.md

 ## Template

-The easiest way is to use the gitcha template under:
+The easiest way to start is to use the gitcha template under:

 ## Workflow for an existing repo

-If you want to add the GitHub action to an existing repo, you have to add some yaml to your workflows:
+If you want to add the GitHub action to an existing repo, you have to add new workflow file in `.github/workflows/`:

 ```yaml
 name: Generate Letter of Application